Truman Smith: Career

+After Taylor's victory, many Whigs desired Smith's inclusion in the cabinet.
+However, he declined an appointment to be the first United States Secretary of the Interior from President Taylor in 1849, having been elected to the United States Senate.
+He was sworn in on March 4, 1849.
+In 1852, he supported Winfield Scott's campaign with pamphlets attacking the character and positions of Democrat Franklin Pierce.
+He overestimated Whig support in the South, leading to surprise when Scott was defeated in a landslide.
+After the election, Smith began regularly criticizing his fellow Whigs and expressed futility for the party's prospects.
+In correspondence with Thurlow Weed, he refused to help rally the Whigs for a comeback in the 1854 elections, declaring he would "never again lift a finger to put the Whig Party in power".
+He resigned from the Senate on May 24, 1854.

-Afterwards, he lived in Stamford, Connecticut, with his second wife, Mary Ann Dickinson Smith, while practicing law in New York City, New York.
+Afterwards, he lived in Stamford, Connecticut, with his second wife, Mary Ann Dickinson Smith, while practicing law in New York City.
 Mary Ann was the adopted daughter of the miniaturist Anson Dickinson.

 Smith's New York law office was open from 1854 to 1871.
 In 1862, President Abraham Lincoln appointed Smith judge of the Court of Arbitration under the treaty of 1862 with Great Britain for the suppression of the slave trade where he served until 1870.

 Death

-Smith retired from business that year and died in Stamford, Connecticut, on May 3, 1884,(age 92 years, 158 days).
+Smith retired from business that year and died in Stamford, Connecticut, on May 3, 1884 (age 92 years, 158 days).
 He is interred at Stamford in Woodland Cemetery.